mac-comp127/bubble-blitz/README.md

 #### Visual testing

 Now visually test your results.
-Open `VisualCannonTester` and edit line 33 to initialize a CannonBall object using the value for the variables defined on the previous few lines.
+Open `VisualCannonTester` in the test folder, and edit line 33 to initialize a `CannonBall` object using the value for the variables defined on the previous few lines.
 Run the code.
 You should get an animated result that looks like the following when it is complete:

 ![visual image of the cannon ball trajectories](cannontrajectories.png)